-- Identifying and describing fallacious arguments in the media.
+- Identifying, describing, and analyzing fallacious arguments in the media.

-- Writing credibility arguments to persuade an audience.
+- Writing credibility arguments to persuade an audience, improving interpersonal relationships.

-- Hypothesizing how emotions can be used to impact the message.
+- Hypothesizing how emotions can be used to influence audiences.

-- Using logic to support a position on a controversial topic in a speech.
+- Using logic to support a position on a controversial topic.

 - Discussing methods of audience analysis and adaptation.

 - Examining persuasive messages and speeches in politics, in organizations, and business.

 - Applying the theory of the stages of a social campaign to a movement that affects business.